A Great Little Airfield

 Please always obtain PPR by telephone before you take off and then call Maypole Traffic on SafetyCom 135.475 when approaching the Maypole Airfield circuit.
 Please don’t leave a voice-mail; you need to speak to a real person!

 You will find lots more useful information about the airfield on this web site.
-In particular, please have a look the Key Information and PPR Instructions pages on this site before flying in.
+In particular, please have a look the Key Information and PPR Instructions pages.
 You may also find it helpful to download and print the brochure under the Contact Us page to bring with you.

 When using Maypole Aerodrome it is really important to help us by giving consideration to the local residents.
 You can do this by not over flying the houses.
-In particular, if you turn slightly left immediately after take off on 20, you avoid the properties at the south of the field and have more engine failure options!
-Please do your pre take-off checks at the runway threshold or where the hangars will shield any noise from the village.
-Please move away from the club house and buildings as soon as you can, once your engine is started.
+In particular, if you turn slightly left immediately after take off on 20, you avoid the properties at the south of the field.
+Please do your pre take-off checks at the runway threshold.
+Once your engine is started, please move away from the club house and airfield buildings as soon as you can.
 We would also greatly appreciate you not doing any prolonged engine runs in the evenings and on weekends.

 Have a great flight.
 Thank you.